There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-Ausevika is one of the most extensive rock-carving sites in Norway, with figures dating back more than 3000 years.
-There are more than
+Visit one of the most extensive rock-carving sites in Norway, with figures dating back more than 3000 years.
+Ausevika is definitely worth a visit!

+Ausevika is situated approximately 40 minutes drive from Florø driving towards Stavang.
 You can follow a cultural trail at Ausevika when you are on the spot.
 Experience the fascinating history is brought to life through video and audio stories on your mobile.